Type system¶

 const e_type = enum(str:String = "hello", num=22)

-const v_type = variant(str:String, num:int) // No default value in variant
+const v_type = enum(str:String, num:int) // No default value when used as a tagged union

 mut vv:v_type = (num=0x65)

-The variant variable allows to explicitly or implicitly access the subtype.
+The variable allows to explicitly or implicitly access the active case.

 error.
-A comptime directive can force a compile time-only variant.
+A comptime directive can force a compile time-only check.

 comptime const x2:Vtype = "hello" // comptime